ehefk/djqueue/README.md

 - Channel 1 contains every song request that comes in
 - Channel 2 contains the next X songs at the front of the queue

-- Click the X to delete the song from queue and remove visibility
+- Click the ✕ to delete the song from queue and remove visibility
-- Click the :Check: to delete the song from queue and leave visible (or mark song green ONLY if in channel 1)
+- Click the ✓ to delete the song from queue and leave visible (or mark song green ONLY if in channel 1)